camunda/camunda-docs-manual/content/update/minor/_index.md

 These documents guide you through the process of updating your application or server installation from one Camunda minor version to the other.
 This applies to any updates of the version number "after the first dot", example: `7.3` to `7.4`.

+{{< note title="Do I need to apply every minor version if I missed a few?" class="warning" >}}
+If you need to apply multiple minor versions you MUST execute the database alteration scripts in minor version order as they are NOT cumulative.
+Application library updates are cumulative and don't necessarily require sequential minor version updates.
+You can just apply your target minor application libraries.
+You should, however, check the migration guide of EVERY intermediate minor version to understand all noteworthy changes in behavior.
+{{< /note >}}

 There is a dedicated update guide for each version: